The Curtis Bikes workshop

 We have been using and brazing T45 tubing since the 1970s.

-Brian’s brazing is an art form, which he has been perfecting for 58 years.
-Brian introduced his style of brazing to the bicycle industry back in 1979.
-The traditional method used is to flow the rod, leaving a smooth joint, where as Brian style was developed through years of motorcycle frame building where you layer the rod which leaves beautiful ripples in the brazing.
+Brian’s brazing is an art form, which he has been perfecting for nearly 50 years.
+Brian introduced his style of brazing to the bicycle industry back in 1972.
+The traditional method used is to flow the rod, leaving a smooth joint, whereas Brian’s style was developed through years of motorcycle frame building where you layer the rod, which leaves beautiful ripples in the brazing.
 No one brazes like Brian.

-One benefit of brazing is you completely seal the tube without the need for breather holes which are needed when Tig welding.
-Meaning with a brazed frame all your tubes (minus the seat tube) are sealed for life .
+One benefit of brazing is you completely seal the tube without the need for breather holes which are required in Tig welding.
+With a brazed frame all your tubes (minus the seat tube) are sealed for life.

 It’s all in the detail…